 At the time this article was written, the U2CN listed for $1,930.00

 The 1203-USB cable is as universal as a programming cable as they come, as it supports Scanport, DSI, and DPI A-B Drives.

 This includes, but is not limited to, the 1305, 1336 Classic, 1336 Plus, Plus II, Force, Impact, PowerFlex 4, 4m, 40, 40p 400, 70, 700, and 520 series.

 It comes with the device itself, a USB cable, a 20-HIM-H10 cable, and 22-HIM-H10 cable.

 At the time this article was written, it listed for $358.00

 Update: Additional Low Cost Third Party Cables

 In my search for a lower cost cable, I came across this one which I’ve personally tested and appears to work just as well as the official PM02 cable:

 Hopefully you found this listing of A-B USB cables helpful.

-If you have any experience with these cables that you'd like to share please do so by using the “Leave a reply” form at the bottom of the page.
+If you have any experience with these cables that you'd like to share please do so by using the “post a comment or question” link below.